King Arthur Flour recalls some flour due to E. coli risk

 NORWICH, Vt.
 (AP) — A Vermont-based flour company is voluntarily recalling some bags of flour due to potential E. coli contamination.

-The U.S. Food and Drug Administration says King Arthur Flour is recalling more than 14,000 cases of 5-pound unbleached all-purpose flour.
-The FDA said Thursday that to date no illness had been reported in connection with the product.
+The U.S. Food and Drug Administration posted on its website a statement from King Arthur Flour saying the company is recalling more than 14,000 cases of 5-pound unbleached all-purpose flour.
+The company said Thursday that to date no illness had been reported in connection with the product.

 The flour was distributed through retailers and distributors across the country.
-Officials say the recall doesn't include products sold through the King Arthur Flour website, Baker's Catalogue or the Baker's Store in Norwich.
+The recall doesn't include products sold through the King Arthur Flour website, Baker's Catalogue or the Baker's Store in Norwich, Vermont.
+The recall affects products with six lot codes and three "best used by" dates.

-The FDA says King Arthur was informed by ADM Milling that certain wheat used to make flour has been linked to an ongoing outbreak of E. coli infections.
+The company says it was informed by ADM Milling that certain wheat used to make the flour has been linked to an ongoing outbreak of E. coli infections.

-Note: This story has been corrected to change the attribution to King Arthur Flour, instead of the U.S. Food and Drug Administration.